Creating Your First Course

 Step 2: Configure course settings

-Course settings are organized into five sections: Basics, AI Content, Experience, Emails, and Pricing.
+Course settings are organized into four sections: Basics, AI Content, Experience, and Pricing.
 Access settings by clicking the Settings tab on the course overview page.
 On wider screens a side navigation lets you jump directly to each section.

 Basics